step-security-bot/saansoft-cqrs/.github/pull_request_template.md

 **Description:**

-Describe your changes.

-**Related issue:**

-Add link to the related issue.

 **Check list:**

+- [ ] Linked to any related issues in the PR description
-- [ ] Mark if documentation changes are required
+- [ ] Mark if documentation changes are required or made
 - [ ] Mark if tests were added or updated to cover the changes